bashlund/AngularJS-Make-Template/README.md

 ```
 bower install
 ```
-When you add or remove packages with Bower ake sure you then include or remove the javasript and possible CSS references in the `index.html` file.
+When you add or remove packages with Bower make sure you then include or remove the JavaScript and possible CSS references in the `index.html` file.

 ##How to use
 First time make sure you have got all bower packages, as described above.